"Make sure you have a good change process! Then the rest will come naturally."

 This is a bit double.
 We have some experience with Tosca and want to grow in it.
 On the other hand, we have noticed that automated testing strongly depends on the application you want to test.
 The application must be written really 'cleanly', otherwise the test tool will not work properly.
 For example, we cannot properly test a number of important applications automatically using Tosca.
 What we are now testing automatically is our new website.
 To achieve that, we built the website with automated testing in mind.
 But that has been a bit of a challenge.

-Exploratory testing remains important because you cannot 'see' everything with automated testing.
-But the most important goal is still to record a good test.
-If you do this with Testersuite and can then execute it in an automated way, you have really achieved something.
+Exploratory testing remains important because you can't "see" everything with automated testing.
+But the main goal is still to capture a good test.
+If you do this with Testersuite and then can run it automated then you have really accomplished something.

 Rose-coloured!
 No problem at all.
 There is so much need for this.
 An automated testing tool tests, but does not organise, that remains human work.